blUeBUg200/observability-alertfatigue/README.md

 # Observability-driven Solutions to Alleviate Analyst Alert Fatigue in Cybersecurity

 ## Audience
 Whether you're a seasoned observability professional, a curious newcomer exploring the world of detection engineering, someone looking to operationalize MITRE ATT&CK, or even if you've accidentally stumbled upon this page, this is the place for you.
+This post will be helpful for below audience and definitely beyond that 😄

-🔍 **Observability Enthusiasts**:
+🔍 **Observability Enthusiasts**
-Whether you're a seasoned observer or just starting to explore the world of observability, our discussions and resources provide insights into harnessing the power of real-time data and telemetry.
-Join us to unravel the mysteries of system behaviors, uncover hidden anomalies, and master the art of proactive threat detection.
+🛠️ **Detection Engineering Aficionado**

-🛠️ **Detection Engineering Aficionado**:
+🤖 **MITRE ATT&CK Devotees**
-For those passionate about crafting resilient detection mechanisms, our community serves as a hub for sharing best practices, methodologies, and tools in the realm of detection engineering.
-Dive deep into the intricacies of building and optimizing detection capabilities, from rule creation to leveraging machine learning for advanced threat detection.
+🤔 **Curious Learner**

-🤖 **MITRE ATT&CK Devotees**:
+😜 **Click-happy**

-Immerse yourself in the MITRE ATT&CK framework, the industry-standard knowledge base for understanding the actions and tactics of cyber adversaries.
-Explore tactics, techniques, and procedures (TTPs), and engage with like-minded professionals to stay ahead of the curve in threat intelligence and response.
+## Usecase Briefing
 Are you a SOC analyst looking for a way to understand your customer environment ?
 This usecase is build exclusively for you.

 **Usecase:**